ga4gh/gk-pilot/schema/clingen/def/ExtensionClinvarHgvsType.rst

        *  - name
           - string
           - 0..1
-          - The name of the extension item, which must be 'hgvsList'.
+          - The name of the extension item, which must be 'clinvarHgvsType'.
        *  - value
-          - :ref:`ExtensionHgvsValue`
+          - string
-          - 0..m
+          - 0..1
-          - A list of HGVS values associated with the Clinvar variant.
+          - The Clinvar HGVS type associated with the Clinvar variant.
+It must be one of the following: 'genomic, top-level', 'genomic', 'coding', or 'non-coding'.
        *  - description
           - string
           - 0..1